BIDMCDigitalPsychiatry/LAMP-platform/docs/consortium_guidelines.md

----
-title: Consortium Partner Guidelines and Principles
+# Consortium Partner Guidelines and Principles
-slug: consortium_guidelines
----

 The LAMP Platform is open source, but please note that in order to receive the following benefits you **must** be a consortium partner.